 If you have had a prior insurance claim, it’s fair to assume you are a higher insurance risk.
 Or is it?
-The factors that go into understanding insurance risk are growing thanks to the emergence of new data insights, providing a much clearer, three dimensional view of each risk to help price fairly and appropriately.
+The factors that go into understanding insurance risk attributes are growing thanks to the emergence of new data insights, providing a much clearer, three dimensional view of each risk to help price fairly and appropriately.

 Compared to just five or six years ago, insurance providers today have access to data attributes about an individual, an asset such as a vehicle, a business or property that offer a much deeper understanding of risk, allowing enhanced personalisation, expediting the quote process and improving pricing accuracy.
 This is down to a combination of factors, not least the growth of contributory databases where insurance providers share policy history data and soon historical claims data.